top of page

 4. Do you want Asset Protection?

-A revocable living trust as its name implies, is revocable, and because it's revocable it offers nothing in the way of asset protection.
-It keeps the property you put in the trust or make the trust the beneficiary of out of probate.
-It also gives you broad control of how and when this property is distributed.
-A RLT can also provide slight protections when it comes to your beneficiaries' creditors, but when it comes to you, the trust creator, there are really no protections.
-The rule of thumb is this, if a creditor can come after you, then they can come after the property in your revocable living trust.
-Therefore, if you are looking for asset protection you might want to consider an irrevocable trust or domestic asset protection trust or using corporate structures like LLCs to protect assets from potential creditor lawsuits and judgments.
+A RLT can also provide minimal protections when it comes to your beneficiaries' creditors, but when it comes to you, the trust creator, there are really no protections.
+The rule of thumb is this if a creditor can come after you then they can come after the property in your revocable living trust.

 5. What Property Goes Into the Trust?

-Intuitively you might want to put everything you own in your RLT, and why not, keeping everything under one roof seems easier and less complicated, and who does not like less complicated?
+Intuitively you might want to put everything you own in your RLT and why not, keeping everything under one roof seems a whole lot easier and less complicated.
 The problem, however, is that transferring certain property into your trust or making your trust the beneficiary of certain assets (401ks, IRAs, etc.) can have serious tax implications.
-Additionally, when it comes to vehicles, bank accounts, etc. a Payable on Death (POD) Designation might be the way to go, offering less hassle and streamlining things for your successor trust and ultimately your loved ones.

 Final Thoughts